denisabatrinu/research-project/README.md

 </div>

 ## ✨ Brief introduction
-This is an additional source of information for module BIO 6019Y - Research Project.
-This assignment was handed in on 11th of May 2023 during my second year of my BSc in Biological Sciences at University of East Anglia.
-Skills acquired during the completion of this assignment include:  data cleaning, exploratory analysis, data visualization & statistical model building and inference.
-This report studies the effect of the gene raga-1 and how it interacts with stress on longevity and reproduction in the nematode worm caenorhabditis elegans; see below for more information.
+This is an additional resource for my final year research project.
+This assignment was handed in on 22nd of April 2024 during my third year of my BSc in Biological Sciences at University of East Anglia.
+This project studies the effect of heat stress on zebrafish embryos; see below for more information.

 ## 🎯 Objectives